“How do I find my coaching niche?”

-8. You become a known expert in your industry, and clients refer you to other clients just like them who need your services!
+8. You build your personal brand, become a known expert in your industry, and clients refer you to other clients just like them who need your services!

-So, you know you definitely want to niche.
-But how?
-And what’s holding you back?
+So, you know you why you want to niche.
+But what’s holding you back?

 Many coaches and creatives have spent hours thinking about their niche.